Chilson History, Family Crest & Coats of Arms

 - Llewellyn Morris Chilson (1920-1981), United States Army Master Sergeant, the "second most decorated" American combat soldier of World War II

-- Ted Chilson, American Democrat politician, Alternate Delegate to Democratic National Convention from Michigan, 1964
+- Ted Chilson, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Michigan, 1964

 - Robert W. Chilson, American politician, Mayor of Lompoc, California, 1950-52